On Fully Nonlinear Loewner-Nirenberg Problem of Ricci curvature: Introduction

 Our first result is an existence result when $\partial\Omega$ is composed of hypersurfaces.

 \begin{thm} Let $\Omega \subsetneq \mathbb{R}^n$ be a domain whose boundary $\partial\Omega$ consists of finitely many disjoint non-self-intersecting smooth compact hypersurfaces.
-Then there exists a smooth complete metric $g_u = u^{\frac{4}{n - 2}} g$ satisfying \eqref{eq1-1}, or equivalently, there exists a smooth positive admissible solution $u$ to \eqref{conformal2}-\eqref{eq1-2}.
+Then there exists a smooth complete metric $g_u = u^{\frac{4}{n - 2}} g$ satisfying \eqref{eq1-1}, or equivalently, there exists a smooth positive admissible solution $u$ to \eqref{conformal2}--\eqref{eq1-2}.
 Moreover, the conformal factor $u$ has the following growth rate

 where $\rho (x)$ is the distance of $x$ to $\partial \Omega$.
-If $\Omega$ is bounded or $k = 1$, the solution $u$ is unique. \end{thm} We remark that on smooth compact Riemannian manifold with boundary, the growth rate \eqref{growthrate} was discovered by Gursky, Streets and Warren \cite{Gursky-Streets-Warren}.
-In Theorem \ref{asymptotic_near_boundary}, we shall give a simplified proof for general smooth manifolds with compact boundaries.
+If $\Omega$ is bounded or $k = 1$, the solution $u$ is unique. \end{thm} We remark that on smooth compact Riemannian manifold with boundary, the existence result was given in Guan \cite{Guan08} and Gursky, Streets and Warren \cite{Gursky-Streets-Warren}; in addition, \cite{Gursky-Streets-Warren} derived the growth rate of solution near the boundary.
+In Theorem \ref{asymptotic_near_boundary}, we shall adopt the idea in \cite{Gursky-Streets-Warren} but use a simplified subsolution and supersolution to derive the growth rate \eqref{growthrate} on general smooth manifolds with compact boundaries.

 Our main result on the solvability of fully nonlinear Loewner-Nirenberg problem of Ricci curvature is as follows.